mattn/go-colorable/README.md

 [![GoDoc](https://godoc.org/github.com/mattn/go-colorable?status.svg)](http://godoc.org/github.com/mattn/go-colorable)
 [![Go Report Card](https://goreportcard.com/badge/mattn/go-colorable)](https://goreportcard.com/report/mattn/go-colorable)

-Colorable writer for windows.
+Colorable writer for Windows.

-For example, most of logger packages doesn't show colors on windows.
+For example, most of logger packages doesn't show colors on Windows.
 (I know we can do it with ansicon.
 But I don't want.)
-This package is possible to handle escape sequence for ansi color on windows.
+This package is possible to handle escape sequence for ansi color on Windows.

 ## Too Bad!